suphrt/for-homeworks/README.md

 # for-homeworks
-new day - new repository
+new day - new homework